micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 7.md

-Now concerning the virgins (the marriageable [^c]maidens) I have no command of the Lord, but I give my opinion _and_ advice as one who by the Lord's mercy is rendered trustworthy _and_ faithful.
+Now concerning the virgins (the marriageable maidens) I have no command of the Lord, but I give my opinion _and_ advice as one who by the Lord's mercy is rendered trustworthy _and_ faithful.